zacanger/niddesa/text/generated-translations/cullaniddesa/22-chinese-google.md

 "Become the one who has no desire in all the worlds": "After all the worlds become the one who has no desires; become the one who departs from the thirsty;
 after becoming the one who departs from the desire."
-In order to become the one who departs from the desire in all the worlds, it should be like a rhino horn Go alone.
+In order to become the one who departs from the desire in all the worlds, it should be like a rhinoceros horn Go alone.

 Because of that, the single enlightened person said: